 Regarding layering, I can do up to 2 layers of this toner.
 Doing more can make it feel somewhat tacky.
 Also as a rule, make sure that products you apply after it don’t have a thinner (watery) consistency or otherwise they won’t absorb well.
 This generally applies to all skincare products.

 I wish the toner was a tad bit more hydrating for my dehydration issue, but that’s something I can easily fix with applying a layer of a lightweight watery ampoule under it!
+[Edit: Using this everyday has made my skin retain moisture for longer and it feels more than enough hydrating in two layers.]

 I think all skin types can use this, but the method of application may be different for everyone.
 For instance, it may be a bit tacky for oily skin especially in humid weather so you may prefer to incorporate this in your evening routine.
 Whereas, the toner could absorb better on drier skin types, but still leaves room for you to supplement hydration with other products if it feels a bit lacking in that regard.